-B. Application Process - The Superintendent or his/her designee shall make Magnet applications available at all schools and at the School District's administrative offices.
-Magnet brochures and applications will be available to the parent(s)/guardian of all K, 1st, 2nd and identified 5th and 8th grade students currently attending a Broward County Public School.
+В. Application Process - Magnet program descriptions and applications will be available online at browardschools.com.
+Schools and families will be notified prior to the opening of the application window(s) through a variety of digital, printed, and social media.
 The first opportunity for all applicants interested in a Magnet school/program for the following school year will be between the first school day of December and the designated February deadline date identified by the Demographics & Student Assignments Department.
 Written or online applications must be submitted to the Demographics & Student Assignments Department by the designated application deadline to be considered as an on-time application.
 Applications received after the designated application deadline will be considered during the next opportunity or until the tenth day of school.
 When applying to a Magnet school/program that is available in multiple locations, the parent(s)/guardian must apply to the school closest to the home address which aligns with the transportation zone to receive transportation.
 When there are more eligible students than available seats in a given grade level at a Magnet school/program, the District shall select students for the grade level at the Magnet school/program by a computerized random selection process.
 Students who have applied and been awarded a seat in a District Magnet program within a combination school will continue in the program to the highest grade.